Quantum simulation in the entanglement picture: Entanglement picture

 A nontrivial part in a channel network is the vertical ``wires'' that each connect two channels.
 A vertical wire is a projection $|\omega \ket \bra \omega |$ on the two ancillary indices for two channels.
 This does not require post-selection actually, and from (\ref{eq:isi}), the duality ensures that the binary measurement $\{|\omega \ket \bra \omega |, \I- |\omega \ket \bra \omega |\}$ will generate the correct result in a heralded way.
 To see this, denote $\rho$ as a state before the measurements, and each measurement outcome $\otimes_i P_i$ will generate a probability $\Tr(\otimes_i P_i \rho)$, all of which are equivalent, for each $P_i$ as $|\omega \ket \bra \omega |$ or its complement $\I- |\omega \ket \bra \omega |$.
 That is, although the total number of measurement outcomes increases exponentially with the number of gates in the circuit, all outcomes work.
 Note that more samples are needed in order to correct the offset of probability for each case.
 This also works to deal with the boundary conditions, e.g., for $B=|\ell\ket \bra r|$ in the initial MPS, a measurement $\{|r \ket \bra r|, \I- |r \ket \bra r|\}$ suffices.
 This completes the basic content of the entanglement picture.

 In all, the entanglement picture shift the time evolution of states in Schr\"odinger picture to its entanglement.
 The channel network acts on the entanglement space.
 Given a system of size $N$ and (maximal) local dimension $d$, and a brickwork circuit of layers $L$, the entanglement picture would require about $\lfloor \frac{N}{2} \rfloor$ qudits for an initial MPS, and $6M$ qudits for the evolution, where the factor 6 accounts for the number of qudits for each local gate $u$, and $M:=L\lfloor \frac{N}{2} \rfloor$ is the total number of gates.
 Modular constants, the space-time cost in the entanglement picture is equivalent to that in Schr\"odinger picture, which is $\C O(MN)$.
+In addition, it is possible to go beyond the unitary case: one can use generic channels to generate local evolution acting on an initial mixed state, thus enabling open-system dynamics that can be simulated on quantum computers.
+Due to purification and dilation~\cite{NC00}, this can be realized by the unitary setting in principle.